jaivox/speech/jaivox/README.txt

 1. Java Development Kit for example from the Oracle Java SE download site
 2. Ant, from Apache

 In addition, of course, you need a web connection.
+To  use Google's tts, you need jLayer from http://www.javazoom.net in your classpath.

 Installation: using Sphinx4
 ===========================